FernCanCode/rock-paper-scissors/README.md

 # rock-paper-scissors
-an interactive rock paper scissors game against a computer
+a console rock paper scissors game against a computer